Sini to feature former Sen. Bradley at fundraiser

 Sini, the Suffolk County district attorney, billed the $1,000-a-head event in Manhattan as an ‘intimate’ dinner and discussion with Bradley.

-Suffolk District Attorney Tim Sini on Monday night is holding a $1,000-a-head fundraiser at a Manhattan steakhouse featuring former U.S. senator, presidential candidate and New York Knick Bill Bradley.
+Suffolk District Attorney Timothy Sini on Monday night is holding a $1,000-a-head fundraiser at a Manhattan steakhouse featuring former senator, presidential candidate and New York Knick Bill Bradley.

 Guests also can contribute $2,500 as supporters or $5,000 as hosts.